ToreWentzel-Larsen/threelevel/README.md

 March 20., 2021, some minor updates, and included code for funnel plot and modified Egger test as described in the article

 Marengo, D., & Montag, C. (2020).
 Digital Phenotyping of Big Five Personality via Facebook Data Mining: A Meta-Analysis.
 Digital Psychology, 1(1), 52–64. https://doi.org/10.24989/dp.v1i1.1823

+This repo also contains files related to ongoing work together with other researchers at the Centre for Child and Adolescent Mental Health, Eastern and Southern Norway where three-level models are used.
+At present the file Data for Metaanalysis Emotion Regulation Interventions.csv with data used in a project on emotion regulation is included.
+When the work is published, more information and a link to the article will be included.